ngwessels/Capstone-Collage-Maker/README.md

      imageAPI = "Your Bing Image Api here" immaga = "Your immaga Authorization Here"
   `
+  10. Now type in `npm run start`.
+Program should auto launch on google chrome or another web browser

 ### Known Bugs
 * A few bugs known at this time.
 Most have to do with image aspect ratios, but temporary fix in currenlty